canonical/k8s-snap/docs/src/snap/howto/epa.md

 Next, create a configuration file to configure the network interface to use SR-IOV (so it can create virtual functions afterwards) using Netplan.
-In the example below the file is created first, then the configuration is applied and then the 128 virtual functions are available for use in the environment:
+In the example below the file is created first, then the configuration is applied, making  128 virtual functions available for use in the environment:

 ```
 cat <<EOF > /etc/netplan/99-sriov_vfs.yaml
   network:
     ethernets:
       enp152s0f1:
         virtual-function-count: 128
 EOF
 sudo chmod 0600 /etc/netplan/99-sriov_vfs.yaml
 sudo netplan apply
 ip link show enp152s0f1
 ```

 The output of the last command should indicate the device is working and has generated the expected virtual functions.